AjaySurya-018/AjaySurya-018/README.md

   🫂 Looking for a collaborator on DS and ML projects<br> 📖 I'm finding opportunities for research internships in Machine Learning<br>

+### Publications

+I have contributed to the field of Machine Learning and Natural Language Processing with the following research papers:

+1. **Enhancing Power Quality Disturbance Classification through Ensemble Learning and Statistical Techniques**
+   - Accepted at the 2024 International Conference on Advanced Computing and Communication Systems (ICACCS)
+   - Yet to be published in IEEE Explore

+2. **Interpretable Mental Health Detection and Classification from Social Media Text Using Kolmogorov Arnold Networks**
+   - Submitted to the 7th International Conference on Natural Language and Speech Processing

 <h2> What I'm up to: </h2>

 <h3 align="center">Data Science | Machine Learning | Image Processing</h3>